-Indeed, increased global concern over the proliferation of and illicit trade in SALW and its devastating consequences led in 2001 to the convening of the UN Conference on the issue.13
+Indeed, increased global concern over the proliferation of and illicit trade in SALW and its devastating consequences led to the convening of the United Nations Conference on the issue in 2001.13

 This chapter deals with issues concerning developments in specific regions related to NWFZs, confidence-building, and conventional disarmament.

-A/48/42, annex II, "Guidelines and recommendations for regional approaches to disarmament within the context of global security".
-See also A/54/42, annex I, "Establishment of nuclear-weapon-free zones on the basis of arrangements freely arrived at among the States of the region concerned".
+Disarmament Commission "Guidelines and recommendations for regional approaches to disarmament within the context of global security (A/48/42), Annex II.
+See also "Establishment of nuclear-weapon-free zones on the basis of arrangements freely arrived at among the States of the region concerned" (A/54/42), Annex I.

-For the texts of the CFE Treaty and Vienna Documents on CSBMs, which were updated at the Istanbul Summit meeting in 1999, see documents CFE.DOC/2/99/ and FSC.DOC/1/99.
+For the texts of the CFE Treaty and Vienna Documents on CSBMs, which were updated at the Istanbul Summit in 1999, see documents CFE.DOCUMENT/2/99/ and FSC.DOCUMENT/1/99.

 Non-mandatory CBMs discussed and implemented within the ARF include: exchange of information on observation and prior notification of military exercises, exchange of visits to military establishments and naval vessels, holding seminars and workshops with defence and military officials, visits to defence facilities and dialogue on defence policy and conversion.

-Member States of the SCO are China, Kazakhstan, Kyrgyzstan, Russian Federation, Tajikistan, and Uzbekistan.
+Member States of SCO are China, Kazakhstan, Kyrgyzstan, Russian Federation, Tajikistan, and Uzbekistan.

 See The United Nations Disarmament Yearbook

 , vol. 27, 2002 (United Nations publication, Sales No. E.02.IX.1), chapter III.

 , vol. 26, 2001 (United Nations publication, Sales No. E.01.IX.1).